Passenger Rail Service in Indiana

 The Hoosier State Train and Amtrak's long-distance Cardinal services combine to provide daily roundtrip passenger rail service between Indianapolis and Chicago, which includes intermediate stops in Crawfordsville, Lafayette, Rensselaer and Dyer.
-For schedule information and to purchase tickets, please visit the Hoosier State or Amtrak website.
+For schedule information and to purchase tickets, please visit the Amtrak website.

 Existing passenger rail services and operations are controlled by Amtrak and the Northern Indiana Commuter Transportation District (NCTD/South Shore).
 Indiana also has several tourist trains that operate in the state.
 For more information about individual train schedules, please contact the operator directly.